This post contains both affiliate links and non-affiliate links.

 Some of our Favorite Knives

-The Smith and Wesson Rescue Clip Folding Pocket Knife at $12.99, this is a great knife for the price and has a strap cutter that can be used to extricate yourself from any manner of tricky scenarios.
-Easy, inexpensive and one-handed open.
+The Smith and Wesson Tactical Knife at $19.00, this is a great knife for the price and has a strap cutter that can be used to extricate yourself from any manner of tricky scenarios.
+Easy, inexpensive, and one-handed open.

 A simple Buck Knife, the 864 Iceman Pocket Knife with Clip.
 Love it for a very easy one-handed open, and at just shy of $20, the price works for me.